yuanqing/isomorphic/README.md

 Directory | Description
 :--|:--
-`assets` | Static assets to be served on the base URL `/assets`.
+`assets` | Static assets.
+Served on the base URL `/assets`.
 `config` | Configuration files.
 The configuration file that is used is determined by `NODE_ENV`.
 `css` | Our app Sass files.
 `js` | Our app JavaScript files.
 `lib` | The code for the core framework, consumed by code in the `js` directory.
-(Ideally, code in this directory can eventually be abstracted into a standalone npm module.)
+(Code in this directory can eventually be abstracted into a standalone npm module.)
 `test` | Tests for the code in `js` and `lib`.

 Some directories only exist locally (and should not be checked into source control):